 We’re going to talk about Segment because it’s the best-known, a pioneer in the space, and comes with the most out-of-the-box integrations.

 One of the things I love most about Segment is that the basic process of installation is fast and simple; notice that I said the basic process.
-How you implement a tool matters a lot, which is why we spent a decade getting good at customer data integrations like Segment.
+How you implement a tool or software matters a lot, which is why we spent a decade getting good at customer data integrations like Segment.
 Segment hasn’t been around for a decade yet but we cut our teeth on integrations in some of the original people-centric, event-based analytics tools like Kissmetrics and Mixpanel.

 But to kickstart the process, all you have to do is install Segment on your site and server and write a single line of code that you then send to Segment.
-Segment then takes that code, “translates” it as necessary, and sends it on to all your other tools.
+Segment then takes that code, “translates” it as necessary, and sends it on to all your other applications.
 This means marketers don’t have to lean on developers to make every little change, which means you can move now, not when your job gets to the top of development’s to-do list.

 Let me explain a little further.
 When you work with marketing tools, you will need to add their code to your site or server.
 When you add this code, it is going to be in that tool’s “language,” also known as syntax.